The Slack handbook for HR teams

 Tracking engagement at Trivago

-The talent and organisation team review all the responses to generate topics for Trivago’s all-company meetings.
-The team also track Trivago’s employee net promoter scores and show screenshots of comments to managers.
+The Talent and Organization team reviews all the responses to generate topics for the company’s all-hands meetings.
+The team also tracks Trivago’s employee Net Promoter Scores and shows screenshots of comments to managers.

-‘If we communicate a large change and you see a dip in the scores, it gives you an idea of how the talent felt,’ says Anitta Krishan, formerly the company’s Organisational Foundation Lead.
-‘You can actually see the change management curve happening through the results.’
+“If we communicate a large change and you see a dip in the scores, it gives you an idea of how the talent felt,” says Anitta Krishan, formerly the company’s organizational foundation lead.
+“You can actually see the change management curve happening through the results.”

 Employees who feel that information is shared in a clear, collaborative way are happier at work.
 But only 26% of workers describe their office as connected.
-Here are some insights into what employees want:
+Your employees want this:

-- 1 in 4 say that they are dissatisfied with how information is shared at work.
+- 1 in 4 say they are dissatisfied with how information is shared at work

 - Those who communicate via workplace messaging programs are 50% more likely to describe their office as connected (32% compared with 22% for non-users)

-- 31% of knowledge workers believe that better communication and tools would help to create an ideal collaborative work environment.
+- 31% of knowledge workers believe that better communication and tools would help create an ideal collaborative work environment

-- Sales and marketing teams use Slack to run campaigns and track opportunities, integrating it with tools such as Salesforce, Marketo and Drift
+- Sales and marketing teams use Slack to run campaigns and track opportunities, integrating it with tools like Salesforce, Marketo and Drift

-- Customer support teams integrate Slack with tools such as Zendesk, Groove and Twitter to make service collaborative
+- Customer support teams integrate Slack with tools like Zendesk, Groove and Twitter to make service collaborative

 - Project management teams in all departments use Slack to tie together their project software, including Trello, Asana, Google Docs, Workfront, Dropbox and dozens more

-- Developer teams use Slack to accelerate software development, integrating with tools such as GitHub, JiraCloud, Glitch and ScrumBot
+- Developer teams use Slack to accelerate software development, integrating with tools like GitHub, JiraCloud, Glitch and ScrumBot

 In short, there isn’t a department or discipline that doesn’t benefit from reducing email chains, meetings and conference calls with a better way to collaborate.